 Principals, Adriana Kelder and Paul Kirby have crisscrossed North America presenting and performing original Canadian plays since 1970.
 Fueled by an apprenticeship in the turbulent 60’s in Montreal producing LOGOS, an underground newspaper, they turned to theatre to communicate their ideas and concepts beyond the printed word.

 Their first project in 1970, the LITTLE PEOPLE’S CARAVAN, toured vibrant puppet shows in a one horse wagon from Vancouver Island to the interior of BC.
 By 1974, there were three wagons.

 Puppets morphed into outdoor theatre in 1975 with the creation of The CARAVAN STAGE COMPANY.
 25 actors, musicians, artists and technicians traveling in 5 large horse drawn wagons performed original Canadian productions throughout rural and urban BC, Alberta, Ontario, Washington, Oregon, California, New York and Florida.

 The Company continued to travel and perform into the early 90’s when a new and very ambitious dream started taking shape.
-Imagine a sailing “tall ship”, filled with actors, musicians, dancer is and aerial artists, traveling from port to port performing for an audience sitting ashore.
+Imagine a sailing “tall ship”, filled with actors, musicians, dancers and aerial artists, traveling from port to port performing for an audience sitting ashore.